JorgeCastilloPrz/jorgecastilloprz.github.io/course/index.md

 <img src="../assets/images/gdeavatar.png" alt="My portrait pic" style="width:240px;margin-top:10px">

 Hi, I'm Jorge Castillo 👋 Google Developer Expert for Android and Kotlin, formerly working at Twitter.
-I am the author of Jetpack Compose Internals 📖 and The good teammate 📖.
+I am the author of [Jetpack Compose Internals 📖](/book) and [The good teammate 📖](/thegoodteammate/).
 I created this course and I will be your instructor.

-I have extensive experience in online courses, having created and delivered courses about diverse topics like Kotlin, Functional Programming and Jetpack Compose to name a few.
+I have extensive experience in online courses, having created and delivered courses about diverse topics like Kotlin, Android architecture, testing, Functional Programming and Jetpack Compose to name a few.
 I am a very active member of the Android community.

-During my career as an Android developer I have noticed that reading sources and understanding internals implies a huge leap forward in knowledgeability.
+> During my career as an Android developer I have noticed that reading sources and understanding internals implies a huge leap forward in knowledgeability.
 For this reason I decided to write Jetpack Compose internals and create this course.

 <div style="width: 100%">